nickovs/multitherm/Commands.md

 immediately followed by the name of the command that enabled these messages (e.g. `*ASYC` or `*MONITOR`).
-These messages are not truly asynchonous as they will never be emitted while the board is in the process or dewlivering a multi-line response to another command.
+These messages are not truly asynchonous as they will never be emitted while the board is in the process of delivering a multi-line response to another command.
 As a result the controlling code can rely on multi-line responses to commands being returned contiguously.